cremuzzi/dockerd-cert-generator/README.md

 # Dockerd PKI Helpers

-a collection of scripts to help the creation of a CA, server and client keys with OpenSSL.
+a collection of scripts to help with the creation of a CA, server and client keys with OpenSSL.

 Based on the official Docker [documentation](https://docs.docker.com/engine/security/https/).